ishaileshmishra/todo_api_jango/README.md

         'django.contrib.staticfiles',
     ]

+Django operates on the concept of apps.
+An app is a self contained unit of code which can be executed on its own.
+An app can do many things such as serve a webpage on the browser or handle user authentication or anything else you can think of.
+Django comes with some default apps preinstalled such as the authentication and session manager apps.
+Any apps we will create or third-party apps we will need will be added at the bottom of the Installed Apps list after the default apps installed.

+Before we create a custom app, let's change the application timezone.
+Django uses the tz database timezones, a list of which can be found here.

+The timezone setting looks like this.

+    # todo_api_jango/settings.py
+    TIME_ZONE = 'UTC'

 ## Creating your own app

 It is important to note that Django apps follow the Model, View, Template paradigm.
 In a nutshell, the app gets data from a model, the view does something to the data and then renders a template containing the processed information.
 As such, Django templates correspond to views in traditional MVC and Django views can be likened to the controllers found in traditional MVC.